NikZip/WorkingOrderFlask/README.md

 # About

-This is simple flask app that i did while doing an internship in the company.
-It supposed to run on terminals in IPOPAT company.
+This is a simple flash application that asks for an employee number and displays the order for today or a selected time.

 In this project:
 + Factory flask app